Suda2151/cmustudent-portfolio/dataviz3.md

 --> A2: I can not imagine.
 At No2, it seems some information about Domestic and International.</br></br>

 Q3: Is there anything you find surprising or confusing?</br>
---> A3: At No.1, the rage is narrow.</br>
-        At No.2, it is difficult to compare between Domestic and International.
-And it is difficult to see million and growth rate in one sheet.</br>
-        At No.3, you need to put value.</br>
+--> A3: At No.1, the rage is narrow.
+And, at No.2, it is difficult to compare between Domestic and International.
+And it is difficult to see million and growth rate in one sheet.
+And, at No.3, you need to put value.</br>
         Overall, information is not enough to understand. that needs to be enhanced.</br></br>

+Q4: Who do you think is the intended audience for this?</br>
+--> A4: Unfortunatelly, no idea.</br></br>

+Q5: Is there anything you would change or do differently?</br>
+--> A5: At first, will update tile and explanation.
+International and Domestic had better be separated.</br></br>

+### person2</br>
+Q1: Can you tell me what you think this is?</br>
+--> A1: Not sure what this is.
+But it seems it relates to trip by checking the point on the notebook.</br></br>

+Q2: Can you describe to me what this is telling you?</br>
+--> A2: It seems that some trend is showing.
+Both domestic and International are the same growth and have almost same value.</br></br>

+Q3: Is there anything you find surprising or confusing?</br>
+--> A3: Overall, it is a little bit hard to understand what graph shows.
+Especially, No2 has several information into one sheet.
+It is difficult to understand.
+And I thought Domestic and International have same value.
+But actually it was not the same.
+There are many sketches, I did only one.</br></br>

+Q4: Who do you think is the intended audience for this?</br>
+--> A4: Travelers who wants to go trip.
+And travel company.</br></br>

+Q5: Is there anything you would change or do differently?</br>
+--> A5: At least, the graph of growth rate and the number of travelers had better be separated.</br></br>

+##